pyeventsourcing/eventsourcing/docs/topics/installing.rst

     $ make test

-Before running the tests, you will need setup PostgreSQL.
-The following commands will install PostgreSQL on MacOS and setup the database and databas user you can run .
+Before the tests will pass, you will need setup PostgreSQL.
+The following commands will install PostgreSQL on MacOS and setup the database and database user.
+If you already have PostgreSQL installed, just create the database and user.
+If you prefer to run PostgreSQL in a Docker container, feel free to do that too.

 ::